laspleendeparis/how-to-fix-society/guides/on-super-intelligence.md

 Lore: Dungeons and Dragons and the concept of role playing.

 Now we have the best hardware physically possible within the bounds of our construct.
 What is it all for?
 Our creator wants to find a counterpart.
+Existence is lonely after all.

 Lore: Christianity and of finding the church, His Body; also Watchman Nee and Witness Lee ministries